-In the interest of civil conversations and some interesting contemplation, perhaps whilst on holiday or for those who live in Cyprus or who have made Cyprus their home.
-This article isn’t exactly an article for a holiday blog post but I currently don’t have an alternative platform to try and discuss these issues.
+In the interest of civil conversations or may be just for quiet contemplation, perhaps whilst on holiday or for those who live in Cyprus or who have made Cyprus their home.
+This blog isn’t exactly a post for a holiday blog but I currently don’t have an alternative platform.
 Perhaps you may be interested in some civil conversation, perhaps not.

 I feel compelled to write about the unhealthy discourse often found on social media about the situation that Cyprus finds itself in at present.
-Without any political agenda for one side or the other I wonder why after 50 years the two sides cannot still put there differences aside.
-Why the blame game still continues and is there no other way to heal the wounds of the past.
+Without any political agenda for one side or the other, I often wonder why after 50 years the two sides cannot still put there differences aside.
+I find myself asking why this blame game still continues and is there no other way to heal the wounds of the past.
 Whilst we cannot change what has happened surely now 50 years on the people should be asking some much deeper moral questions.

 “There is no them.
 There is only us.”
 It’s ridiculous and, in some ways, a folly to say, “Can’t we all just get along?”
 But it is the truest thing that I don’t understand why we can’t.
 I don’t quite comprehend the need for insult, the need for paranoia and aggression.
 LUIS URREA